OBOAcademy/obook/docs/tutorial/exomiser-tutorial.md

 given patient's phenotype matches the known phenotype of diseased genes from human and model organism data.

 In this tutorial, we will learn how to install and run Exomiser with Docker, and how to examine the results in various output formats detailing the predicted causative genes and variants.
-If you prefer to working locally, instructions are also provided below for Windows and Linux/Mac users.
+If you prefer to work locally, instructions are also provided below for Windows and Linux/Mac users.

 The complete Exomiser documentation can be found [here](https://exomiser.readthedocs.io/en/latest/)

 Check out the GitHub repo [here](https://github.com/exomiser/Exomiser)

-Please note this tutorial is up to date with the current latest release 13.2.0 and data version up to 2302 (Feb 2023).
+Please note this tutorial is up-to-date with the current latest release 13.2.0 and data version up to 2302 (Feb 2023).

 ## Prerequisites